-There is a surgical wound on the outside of the knee, with sutures holding the skin edges together lying under the skin surface.
+There is a surgical wound on the inside of the knee, with sutures holding the skin edges together lying under the skin surface.
 The sutures will not need to be removed.
 The skin will take 2 weeks to heal, and there should be NO licking of the wound, swimming, baths or excessive activity to allow wound healing without complication.
 It is important to check the wound daily for swelling, discharge or opening of the wound edges and contact your regular veterinarian should you be concerned.

-An Elizabeth collar may be required should there be any signs of attempting to lick at the wound, and each patient will be different.
-Please request a collar from the clinic staff if you think your pet will lick at the wound.
-Licking of the wound is a very easy way to introduce infection and should be avoided.
+An Elizabethan collar should be used to prevent licking at the wound.
+Licking or chewing of the wound is a very easy way to introduce infection and should be avoided.